MaiAbdulhamid/The-Complete-2020-Web-Development-Bootcamp/README.md

 -	Ex: Spacing breack tag <br />.

 ### 2.2.
 The Anatomy of an HTML Tag
--	<startTag> Content </EndTag>
+-	< startTag > Content </ EndTag >
 -	Horizontal line tag hr accepts attribute size, noshade,..
 -	Attributes specify modification to the default element.
--	Center content tag  <center>content</center>.
+-	Center content using tag  < center >content</ center >.
--	Comments  are not interpreted by the compiler <!-- Comment -->.
+-	Comments  are not interpreted by the compiler < !-- Comment -- >.

 ### 2.3.
 What is The HTML Boilerplate?
--	Is A code template that could reuse.
+-	It Is a code template that could be reuse.

 ```
 <!doctype html>